 CHICAGO HISTORY MUSEUM (2010): It is a Friend of the Community for its commitment to preserving sexual-minority history as part of its larger Chicago history mission.
-Since 2004, its Out at CHM series has featured thought-provoking presentations and discussions of LGBT experiences in Chicago and nationwide.
-In 2011, it opened its major "Out in Chicago" exhibition, drawing on its own and others' resources to document some 150 years of Chicago sexual-minority crises, accomplishments, and contributions.
+Since 2004, its Out at CHM series has featured thought-provoking presentations and discussions of LGBT experiences.
+In 2011-12, it mounted its major "Out in Chicago" exhibition, drawing on its own and others' resources to document some 150 years of Chicago sexual-minority crises, accomplishments, and contributions.